jafermarq/FlowerMonthly/README.md

 # FlowerMonthly

+The FlowerMonthy is a monthly online event organised by the team behind [Flower, A Friendly Federated Learning Framework](https://flower.dev/) that runs for one hour (typically starting at 0900 SF, 1200 NY, 1700 LON, 1800 MAD, 2130 IST, 0000 北京) and is divide into four blocks of content:

+  1. A platform update given by a member of the Flower team
+  2. A 30 min presentation by a leading expert in Federated Learning
+  3. A 15 min hands-on example of cool things people do with Flower
+  4. Open discussion and Q&A

+This repository contains some of the code examples presented in the Flower's FlowerMonthy series.
+You can see all past event [in the Flower site](https://flower.dev/conf/flower-monthly/).
+Jump along on the fascinating FL train!

+> Join our [Slack channel](https://flower.dev/join-slack/) to chat directly to thousands already using Flower and to reach out to members of the Flower Team.
+Whether you are working on an amazing new feature or you hit a roadblock with your FL setup, [reach us also on GitHub](https://github.com/adap/flower) by submitting a PR or by opening an Issue.

+# Content of this repo

+> This repo will keep getting more examples after each Flower Montly so be sure to come by & pull again.

-Here I have ported the [pytorch_simulation](https://github.com/adap/flower/tree/main/examples/simulation_pytorch) Flower example and adapted it so it works with [awesomeyaml](https://github.com/SamsungLabs/awesomeyaml) configs to make things easy and flexible.
-I have added some small changes to the code provided by that example to make this repo more interesting.
+To start this repo we have ported the [pytorch_simulation](https://github.com/adap/flower/tree/main/examples/simulation_pytorch) Flower example and adapted it so it works with [AwesomeYaml](https://github.com/SamsungLabs/awesomeyaml) configs to make the parameterisation of your FL experiments easy and flexible.
+The same could have been achieved using [Hydra](https://hydra.cc/) or other config systems.
+I have added some small changes to the code provided by that example to make this repo more interesting, some of which is based on FlowerMonthly demos and talks.
+The code in this repo is validated using Flower's Virtual Client Engine for Simulation of FL workloads.
+However, the vast majority of the code here can be directly be used in gRPC-based Flower setups outside simulation.

+Currently, this repo provides:

+* A `configs/strategy_d.yaml` config (based on 7 June 2023 FLowerSummit talk) showing how to do a simple form of federated Knowledge-distillation.
+* A `configs/custom_strategy.yaml` config (based on 7 June 2023 FLowerSummit talk) showcasing how to design a custom Flower strategy with ease.
+* A `configs/resnet18.yaml` config that changes the model being federated as well as the compute/memory resources allocated to each virtual client.
+* A `configs/base.yaml` config with all the elements needed to define a complete FL setup.
+It uses a very lightweigh model so all systems should be capable of running it (no GPU required).
+* Integration with `AwesomeYaml`, so you can customise how your experiment runs directly from the command line.

 ### Setup

 ```bash